 “I can’t tell you what a difference this has made to him.
 His confidence has increased so much and that is half the battle with getting him to write anything.
 None of us, especially him, had any idea he had a flair for this.
 He was so fixated on the physical aspects of writing, he never dared to try.
 He’s had to compose a few long essays recently and I know that would have been a struggle before.”

-If you suspect your child might have dysgraphia, act quickly, as they are likely to be battling with low confidence and self-esteem.
-Encourage them to type their work in the meantime and to speak sentences aloud before attempting to commit them to paper.
+If you suspect your child might have dysgraphia, early intervention is key.
+Act quickly, as they are likely battling with low confidence and self-esteem.
+In the meantime, as you pursue a diagnosis, encourage them to type their work.
+Another strategy which can work well with some children is to encourage them to speak their sentences aloud before writing them down.

 Maybe your child is desperately anxious about writing.
 Or maybe they’re terribly keen on it.
 Either way, there is room for everyone in my weekly writing clubs.
 Do get in touch if you’d like to join, or even just want to chat about their writing skills—I’d love to help.